Mark-Ball/portfolio-site/README.md

 - 'dark' branch with a version with a dark colour scheme
 - 'no-graphics' branch with the banner graphics removed

+Alternate versions can be viewed by typing 'git checkout {branch-name}' in the terminal.
+For example to view the 'dark' branch, type:

+>git checkout dark

 ### Subresource integrity

 Subresource integrity ensures that the files delivered to your web application do not have any unexpected content such as malicious code injected by a third party.

 Subresource integrity has been achieved by creating a hash using sha512 and using this hash as the value of the integrity attribute of our link tag.
+This ensures that styles.css will only load if it is identical to its state when the sha512 hash was created.
+If any changes have been made, the stylesheet will not be loaded and the HTML page will be displayed with no CSS styling.

 # Sitemap

 The website simply has all pages link to each other via the navigation bar.
-As more pages are added, for example when more projects are added, each will be moved to their own page.
-However, given the fact that the website only has four pages, it is feasible for each page to link to each other page.
+A sitemap for the website is presented below.

 ![Sitemap](./docs/sitemap.jpg)